Global Oil Production Conflicts with Climate Goals, Report Finds

 Extensive support

-Countries continue to provide extensive both economic and political support to the production of fossil fuels, such as tax relief and government support, says Emily Gosh, researcher at the Stockholm Environment Institute (SEI), at a digital press conference in connection with the release of the report.
+Countries continue to provide extensive economic and political support for the production of fossil fuels, such as tax relief and government support, says Emily Gosh, researcher at the Stockholm Environment Institute (SEI), at a digital press conference in connection with the release of the report.

 According to the Paris Agreement, which the world's countries agreed on ten years ago, the goal is to limit warming to 1.5 degrees.
 But many countries' plans for production and use of fossil fuels go against the goals.

-The gap between what is required to not exceed the temperature targets and what countries plan for has also increased since 2023.
-Mainly because the prognosis has changed for how much oil, gas and coal production will decrease.
+The gap between what is required to not exceed the temperature targets and what countries are planning has also increased since 2023.
+Mainly because the prognosis has changed for how much oil, gas, and coal production will decrease.
+Countries are now planning to use more fossil fuels than two years ago.

 A driving factor is that China does not plan to reduce its coal production at the rate they said in 2023, says Niel Grant, from Climate Analytics and one of the researchers behind the report.